Saturday, August 03, 2024

 As this process is working through my head, I feel myself wandering with my friend Ian along the wooden boardwalks at Montgomery Bell State Park (I had to look it up just now to recall the name), near my hometown.
 We were 11 or 12.
 Ian's mother had brought us there, she was perusing an art fair set up on the boardwalks, Ian and I are just roaming, exploring the place.
 I remember the green-brown park service paint on the boards.
 It feels like it was autumn, maybe there were pine needles everywhere.

 Why?
-I am I there?
+Why am I there?
 I have found myself back there over and over, just this brief recollection for no reason, no obvious connection to the current moment.
 Maybe because I've thought of Ian recently?
 A song stuck in my head that he suggested.
 I told the story, again, to some friend at Taekwondo of how I started as a kid - with Ian, who quit soon after I started, but I kept it up for many years, and still do, from decade to decade.

 Why is that Saturday - I know it must have been a Saturday - at the park still lingering there, more than thirty years later?
 Why was that door left open?